Daemitrious/accounts_hash/README.md

 # datars
-Memory based database with integrated Web Socket Server.
+Memory based database with integrated TCP server.

 # Benchmarking
 Takes around **30**µs (*microseconds*) to locate a specific account from amongst 50 million other accounts.